Phuket Diving Guide

 Access the Best Dive Sites in the Andaman Sea

-Diving in Phuket offers a wide range of interesting local adventures too, with its soft coral pinnacles, coral fringed islands, wall diving.
+Scuba diving in Phuket offers a wide range of interesting local adventures too, with its soft coral pinnacles, coral fringed islands, wall diving.
 Discover the sunken treasures of the King Cruiser wreck, a car ferry sunk in 30 metres of water, an ideal site for deep divers.
-Then there's the chance to dive with manta rays and view dolphins and occassional whales at Racha Noi South Point.
+Then there's the chance to dive with manta rays and view dolphins and occasional whales at Racha Noi South Point.

 Or if you are a keen photographer then you can take underwater photos of cuttlefish or the leopard sharks at Shark Point or Koh Phi Phi.
 Shark Point is a series of pinnacles covered in colourful soft corals and alive with sea life.
 Nearby is Anemone Reef, another pinnacle carpeted in magnificent anemones and a great place to see clownfish and find turtles.

 The Phi Phi Islands are a further distance but still frequently visited on dive day trips out of Phuket.
 These ever-popular islands provide splendid wall dives where you might find reef sharks and groupers, schooling reef fish such as fusiliers, as well as smaller marine treasures such as pipefish and squid.
 The trip to Koh Phi Phi is worth making for the magnificent scenery alone.

 With unbeatable access to all of the best diving in Thailand, its own varied and fascinating underwater worlds, plus its legendary topside attractions of fantastic beaches and thumping nightlife, Phuket remains very popular with both young holidaymakers and experienced scuba divers alike.